zi2001/Music-Genre-Classification/README.md

 - **Librosa:** Python package for music and audio analysis, used for feature extraction.
 - **Google Cloud Platform (GCP):** Initially used for model deployment, now decommissioned due to cost considerations.

-## Project Structure
-The project is organized as follows:
-Music-Genre-Classification/
-├── data/ # Directory containing the dataset
-├── src/ # Directory containing the source code
-│ ├── data_preprocessing.py # Script for extracting features (spectrograms and MFCC) from audio files │ ├── model.py # Script for building and training the CNN model
-│ ├── train.py # Script for training the model
-│ ├── evaluate.py # Script for evaluating the model
-├── notebooks/ # Jupyter notebooks for exploratory data analysis and model experimentation ├── requirements.txt # List of dependencies required to run the project ├── README.md # Project README file
-└── deploy/ # Directory containing deployment instructions and code for GCP

 ## Deployment
 Note: The Google Cloud Platform (GCP) deployment has been decommissioned due to cost considerations.